-GPR is extremely effective at locating subsurface utilities and other elements, however it does have certain limitations.
-Ground and soil conditions, weather, and type of material being located are just a few of the potential limiting factors.
+GPR is extremely effective at locating subsurface utilities and other materials, however it does have certain limitations.
+Ground conditions, weather, and type of material being located are just a few of the potential limiting factors.
 GPRS Project Managers are skilled in determining if GPR is the right choice for you project.
 In the event that conditions are not suitable for GPR scanning, an alternative recommendation can be made.

 4. What Type Of GPR Equipment Is Used?